Theo-Chamalis/QRPushToTalk/README.md

 <br/><br/>
 \*  Any communication through the demo channel is public.
 <br/>
-*\* The free version of EVO PTT Admin Web Panel does not provide geolocation tracking and personal data of test users for privacy reasons
+*\* The free version of EVO PTT geolocalization monitoring is not based on real user location, in order to ensure the privacy and protect the personal data of our test users.
 <br/>
 *\*\* For a data consumption comparison of EVO PTT with our competitors click <a target="_blank" href="https://www.dropbox.com/s/39qpqhx88bqj5nl/EVO%20PTT%20Benchmark.pdf?dl=0"> HERE </a>